AdobeDocs/platform-learn.en/help/tutorial-web-sdk/setup-target.md

 ### Synchronous implementation

 Adobe recommends implementing tags asynchronously as demonstrated on the Luma site.
-However, if the tags library is loaded synchronously, then the pre-hiding snippet is not required.
+However, if the tag library is loaded synchronously, then the pre-hiding snippet is not required.
 Instead, the pre-hiding style is specified in the Platform Web SDK extension settings.

 The pre-hiding style for synchronous implementations can be configured as follows: